Trouble-Shooting Guide for Discomfort in Lower Back

 • Backrest height on chair not adjusted properly

-• Adjust backrest horizontally if possible to shorten the distance between front of seat and backrest; try a strap-on back support or a pillow to shorten the distance
+• Adjust backrest horizontally (if possible) to shorten the distance between front of seat and backrest; inquire about test trialing chairs that are a better fit to your body (e.g., smaller office chair); try a strap-on back support or a pillow to shorten the seat pan.

 • Keyboard or mouse device too far away so user leans forward